alehakad/ReferralApiTestTask/README.md

 # Referral System API

 This is a RESTful API service for managing a referral system.
 It enables user registration, authentication, referral code management, and tracking of referred users.
-Built with FastAPI, this project follows best practices for clean, asynchronous code, and offers Swagger UI documentation.
+Built with FastAPI and SQLAlchemy.

 ## Features